Mega Man 9: Plot

 Like previous entries in the series, the fictional events of Mega Man 9 take place during the 21st century ("20XX").
 Dr. Light, the creator of the world's greatest android hero Mega Man, is blamed when several old and outdated models of "Robot Masters" he created suddenly go on a destructive rampage.
 Mega Man's nemesis Dr. Wily has no apparent connection to it.
-After showing a news video of Light declaring planetary domination and Wily refusing to follow him, Wily announces that he needs monetary donations to complete the robots he built to combat those of Dr. Light.
-Mega Man vows to fight to prove his creator's innocence and expose Wily's true intentions.
+After showing a news video of Light declaring planetary domination and Wily refusing to follow him as evidence, Wily announces that he needs monetary donations to his bank account to complete the robots he built to combat those of Dr. Light.
+Worried about the situation and suspicious of Dr. Wily, Mega Man vows to fight to prove his creator's innocence and expose Wily's true intentions.
 After Mega Man begins combating the eight Robot Masters—Concrete Man, Tornado Man, Splash Woman, Plug Man, Jewel Man, Hornet Man, Magma Man and Galaxy Man—Light is soon arrested.
-During the victory over the fourth Robot Master, a piece of scrap metal is left behind, revealing that the robot was shortly due for recycling.
+During the victory over the fourth Robot Master, a piece of scrap metal is left behind, revealing that the robots were past their expiration date and would have been scrapped for recycling.
 Mega Man eventually picks up the last Robot Master's memory chip, which is analyzed to reveal Dr. Wily vowing to help the robots survive this expiration date and ultimately reprogramming them.
 However, before the information can become public, Wily swoops in using his flying saucer and steals the chip.